Christina Eastman

 giving tuesday

 It’s a crowded field on Giving Tuesday, but there’s no reason to sit that day out.
-Here are 4 tips for a successful Giving Tuesday that doesn’t overwhelm you.
+Here are steps towards pulling off a successful Giving Tuesday that doesn’t overwhelm you.

 4 tips for reimagining in-person events in the time of COVID-19